 - Overuse of fertilizers and pesticides.

 - Leaking storage tanks.

 The ultimate goal of this plan is help ensure that Woodbury continues to provide its residents with a safe and abundant supply of clean drinking water for generations to come.
 See the city's Water Quality Report.

-The City of Woodbury has a Minnesota Department of Health approved two-part Wellhead Protection Plan for approval by the Minnesota Department of Health (MDH).
+The City of Woodbury is in the process of updating its existing two-part Wellhead Protection Plan for approval by the Minnesota Department of Health (MDH).
 Part I of the plan delineates the wellhead protection area and drinking water supply management area.
 Additionally, under part I of the plan, an assessment is completed on Woodbury wells and their vulnerability to impacts.
 Part II of the plan includes the development of the Wellhead Protection Plan itself.
 The plan includes goals, objectives, plan of action, an evaluation program and a contingency plan.

 The Wellhead Protection Plan and the protection of our groundwater resource can be successful only if residents help.
 To assist the city implement its plan, you can do the following:

 - Help identify land uses and potential sources of contamination on your property (wells, tanks, septic systems, hazardous wastes, etc.).